yeyuxiao/yeyuxiao.github.io/_pages/cv.md

 Education
 ======
 * Ph.D. in Computer Science, University of Cambridge, 2019-2022 (expected)
-* M.Sc. in Speech and Language Processing, University of Cambridge, 2016-2017
+* M.Sc. in Speech and Language Processing, University of Edinburgh, 2016-2017
 * B.A. in Foreign Languages and Literatures, Tsinghua University, 2011-2016

 Work experience